October 28, 2016

 "Harshly criticizing the licensee for its conduct, the notice contends

 that 'ENTERCOM’s actions relating to the Contest suggest an active

 indifference to the contestants’ safety, as evidenced by the negligence

 verdict and the licensee’s refusal, apparently at the direction of its

 parent, to warn the other contestants in the wake of Ms. STRANGE’s

 death, placing its corporate self-interest over their safety and

 Media Action Center is a group of of concerned residents throughout the U.S. led by former Emmy-winning broadcaster turned media reformer Sue Wilson.
 We have successfully influenced policy at the Federal Communications Commission and at local TV and Radio stations throughout the country for more than a decade to ensure We the People are truly served by the publicly owned airwaves.
 (See the archive of our work under "older posts.")
-Currently, We are running an action to label Alex Jones' radio show as the fiction it is, and are educating the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.
+We have a long-running action to label Alex Jones' radio show as the fiction it is, which has taken Jones' program off dozens of radio stations nationwide.
+We educated the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.